 They’ll also teach you the amount of commitment and dedication required to pass actuarial exams.

-Your third exam should be IFM (Investments and Financial Markets).
+Your third exam should be IFM (Investments and Financial Markets) if you have begun to prepare for any sitting before the last administration of the exam in Fall 2022.
 Other than Exam P and FM, this is the only other exam that is accepted by both the Society of Actuaries and the Casualty Actuarial Society.
+However, we don’t currently know if there will be a replacement exam after Fall 2022 for the CAS route, only that the first two exams will still be equivalent.

 What’s this mean?
 Well, the Society of Actuaries is the primary actuarial society in the United States for life insurance actuaries.
 If you decide to be an actuary that works in life, health, or pensions then you’ll eventually become a Fellow of the Society of Actuaries.
 To do this, you’ll need to write SOA exams going forward.